Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

           payer, // payer
           nonce, // payer's nonce: relevant since this is not a call to a @View method! chainId, // chain identifier: relevant since this is not a call to a @View method!
-          BigInteger.valueOf(100_000), // gas limit: enough for a small object panarea(gasHelper.getSafeGasPrice()), // gas price, in panareas
+          BigInteger.valueOf(100_000), // gas limit: enough for a simple call panarea(gasHelper.getSafeGasPrice()), // gas price, in panareas
           family, // class path for the execution of the transaction